 Other reviews will be added in due course.
-And below you can find a brief selection of comments sent in by people after reading the book for the first time.
+And below you can find a brief selection of comments made by people on reading the book for the first time.

 “Catafalque is a book that all Jungians, and others, would be wise to read.”